 Beyond that, this shift in your focus also helps nurture a sense of psychological safety within your team, making them more likely to complete regular safety reports and take personal ownership over the safety of themselves and their peers as the need to shift the blame or responsibility dissipates.
 Otherwise, you might find yourself stuck in a cycle of blame and avoidance with a team that have more confidence in each other than they do in their leaders.

-To learn more about the impact of a blame and avoidance culture, and to start swinging the pendulum back in the other direction, download our latest ebook on driving a positive safety culture which includes step-by-step checklists that you can follow to drive your performance forward.
+To learn more about the impact of a blame and avoidance culture, and to start swinging the pendulum back in the other direction, download our latest eBook on driving a positive safety culture which includes step-by-step checklists that you can follow to drive your performance forward.
 Download a copy for yourself today.

 So, the message here is simple.
 By helping your team feel a sense of psychological safety as you shift your focus, you can start to give them the support they need to take personal ownership over the safety of themselves and their peers.
 Then, you won’t have a team that behave safely because they have to.